 Delish chocolate chia pudding with Greek yogurt for a protein boost!
 Prepped in 5 minutes and ready to eat in 30.
 It has a light, almost whipped texture and the rich chocolate flavor is SPOT ON...um, yes please.
 A super satisfying no-cook breakfast thanks to all that filling fiber.
 It's giving chocolate cheesecake!

-This chia pudding checks all the boxes: totally irresistible flavor (trust me on the cheesecake comparison), super good for you, and easy to make.
+This chia pudding checks all the boxes: totally irresistible flavor (trust me on the cheesecake comparison), super good for you, satisfying, and crazy easy.
 Flawless!

-- Chia seeds: This nutrient powerhouse is super absorbent, which gives this recipe the creamy, thick texture.
-Some brands are less absorbent than others and expired ones may not absorb at all, so if yours is super runny, get yourself a fresh bag.
-I get them in bulk at Coscto and store the bag in the freezer with a little container for regular use in the fridge.
-The cold helps prolong the shelf life!
+- Chia seeds: I found in testing that some brands are less absorbent than others and expired ones may not absorb at all, so if yours is super runny, get yourself a fresh bag.
+Hot tip: I get them in bulk at Costco and store the bag in the freezer with a little container for regular use in the fridge.

-- Greek yogurt: My go-to ingredient for cheesecake flavor and more protein to make it breakfast-worthy.
-I use this trick in my vanilla chia pudding with Greek yogurt and strawberry chia pudding with yogurt.
+- Greek yogurt: I develop all my chia pudding recipes with Greek yogurt for epic cheesecake flavor, thickness, and more protein to make it breakfast-worthy.
+I use this trick in my peanut butter chia pudding with yogurt, too.
 Foolproof!

-- Salt: It's shocking how much a pinch of salt adds to and rounds our the flavors here.
-This sets the recipe apart for sure.
+- Salt: Most chia pudding recipes don't call for salt, but mine sure do.
+Why?
+Cuz it's wild how much a pinch of salt adds to and rounds our the flavors here.
+Don't skip it!

 Let's make it!